iTwin/itwin-unreal-plugin/Documentation/InstallationAndUse/README.md

 ### Step 3: Using the installed iTwin plugin inside Unreal Engine

-1. If you installed the plugin in the Unreal Engine folder, enable the plugin `iTwin for Unreal` as explained [here](https://dev.epicgames.com/documentation/en-us/unreal-engine/working-with-plugins-in-unreal-engine).
+1. If you installed the plugin in the Unreal Engine folder, enable the plugin `iTwin for Unreal` as explained [in the Epic documentation](https://dev.epicgames.com/documentation/en-us/unreal-engine/working-with-plugins-in-unreal-engine).
+   - Note that you can have both the Cesium and iTwin plugins for Unreal installed but **not** use them together in the same project!
+All of the core Cesium features are available through the iTwin plugin by adding the right actors and components (the _CesiumEditor_ UI/UX is not included in the iTwin plugin).
+   - Note also that you cannot compile a project using iTwin source code if Cesium is installed, unless you rename the _CesiumForUnreal_'s `uplugin` file, for example appending a `.disabled` suffix to the file, while you are building a project based on the iTwin plugin source code.
 2. If not done yet, [configure your iTwin Platform account](#configure-itwin-platform) and take note of your app's client ID.
-3. Make sure the plugin and its content is visible in the content browser: in the "Settings" menu of the content browser window, enable "Show Engine Content" and "Show Plugin Content".
+3. Make sure that:
+   - the plugin and its content is visible in the content browser: in the "Settings" menu of the content browser window, enable "Show Engine Content" and "Show Plugin Content".
+   - your level does not use a "World Partition": it may work in the Editor but has been known to cause issues when packaging a level as a standalone application.
 4. To access your iModels from your Unreal app, you will have to provide the iTwin app ID to the plugin.<br>
    This can be done in several ways:
    - Drag and drop an `ITwinAppIdHelper` actor from the Content Browser into your level.<br>